 Dr Mélanie Roffet-Salque (Royal Society Dorothy Hodgkin Fellow)

 Dr Mélanie Roffet-Salque holds a Royal Society Dorothy Hodgkin Fellowship in the School of Chemistry, which supports her research into the untapped potential of lipids extracted from archaeological pottery vessels to serve as a novel proxy for palaeoprecipitation and explores the link between climate change and human response in the past.
-In 2018, Mélanie was the recipient of an Enhancement Award from the Royal Society to support her research into the routing of hydrogen from drinking water and feed to ruminant tissues.
 Mélanie is based in the Organic Geochemistry Unit at the School of Chemistry and has collaborations with a number of Faculties and Schools within the University, as well as with archaeologists, zooarchaeologists, geneticists and modellers at institutions throughout Europe.
 Since 2018, Mélanie has received two Enhancement Awards from the Royal Society, a NERC New Investigator grant and is currently collaborating on five interdisciplinary ERC grants.
 Mélanie acts as an academic link for the postgraduate community and runs an MChem-level course on molecular and isotope approaches to investigating the past.
 In 2022 Melanie was appointed to a proleptic lectureship in the School of Chemistry.

 Dr Alastair Lennox (Royal Society University Research Fellow)

 Dr Alastair Lennox was awarded a Royal Society University Research Fellowship in 2017.
 His research falls under the Synthesis and Catalysis Research Theme at the School of Chemistry, as it focusses on the development of novel synthetic organic methodologies.
 His group has a strong focus on sustainability and mechanism, and in particular, explores the use of electrochemistry as a tool for performing selective redox transformations in synthesis.
 The synthesis of fluorinated molecules and building blocks is a dominant application of his methods.
 Ali was awarded an EPSRC New Investigator Award in 2019 and a Starting Grant from the European Research Council in 2020.
 In addition to this support, his group works with several industrial partners, including GSK and Syngenta.
 Ali was appointed to a proleptic lectureship in 2020.
 Ali is ‘Careers Lead’ for the School of Chemistry, he is an active member of the Equality, Diversity, and Inclusion committee, and convenes the Synthesis and Catalysis Research Theme seminar series.
 Ali is also involved in undergraduate teaching for 2nd and 3rd year organic and inorganic chemistry.